wp-plugins/wp-cms-post-control/readme.txt

 = I'm using v2.2x with WordPress 2.9 (or below) - post options and/or other things don't work! =

-2.22 was the last version with WordPRess 2.9 conpatibility.
+2.22 was the last version with WordPRess 2.9 compatibility.
 If you are using an earlier version of WordPress you really should upgrade - you get lots of cool new stuff and a faster, smarter WordPress!

 = I'm using v2.x and I have some error messages appear at the top of the screen. =